eraybasar/pesdk-docs/_guides/html5/v5_rc_3/customization/theme.md

   colorPicker: {
     inputBorderColor: '#424242',
     listBackground: '#333333',
+     /**
+    * According to material design
+    * shadows are applied for dark theme
+    * they don't really work well with light theme,
+    * so they are customizable based on your design choices */
     listShadow: `0 12px 17px 2px rgba(0,0,0,0.14),
       0 5px 22px 4px rgba(0,0,0,0.12),
       0 7px 8px -4px rgba(0,0,0,0.20)`,